nlclark216/Anisongs-Capstone/documentation/TENOR_API_docs.md

     }
     ```

-### Get all Bookings for a Song based on the Song's id
+### Get all tags for a Song based on the Song's id

-Return all the bookings for a song specified by id.
+Return all the tags for a song specified by id.

 * **Require Authentication**: true
 * **Request**
   * **Method**: `GET`
-  * **Route path**: /api/songs/:songId/bookings
+  * **Route path**: /api/songs/:songId/tags
   * **Body**: `none`

 * **Successful Response**: If you ARE NOT the owner of the song.